Taylor Swift, ‘Barbie’ and Beyoncé are unleashing the spending power of women - KTVZ

 “Men go to a lot of sporting games and spend a lot of money on sporting tickets, and that’s never considered absurd or over the top.
 For us, this is like my Super Bowl,” said 27 year-old Juli Polise, Helen’s daughter.

 “We’re trying to get our mom to see it because I think she’d love it.
-Because my mom’s always loving the girl power,” said Dylan Ritcher, 12, who is part of Polise’s family.
+Because my mom’s always loving the girl power,” said Dylan Ritcher, 12, who is part of the family of 11.

 And as many moms may relate to, when your daughter wants to share the biggest moment of the summer with you, you say yes and find a way to make it happen – because that memory will be priceless.